tatsuhiro-t/wslay/doc/sphinx/man/wslay_event_context_server_init.rst

 -----------

-:c:func:`wslay_event_context_server_init` function initializes an :c:event-based API context for WebSocket server use.
+:c:func:`wslay_event_context_server_init` function initializes an event-based API context for WebSocket server use.
-:c:func:`wslay_event_context_client_init` function initializes an :c:event-based API context for WebSocket client use.
-If they return :c:successfully, `ctx` will point to a structure which holds any :c:necessary resources needed to process WebSocket protocol transfers.
+:c:func:`wslay_event_context_client_init` function initializes an event-based API context for WebSocket client use.
+If they return successfully, `ctx` will point to a structure which holds any necessary resources needed to process WebSocket protocol transfers.

-*callbacks* is a pointer to :c:type:`struct wslay_event_callbacks`, which is defined as follows::
+*callbacks* is a pointer to :c:type:`wslay_event_callbacks`, which is defined as follows::

   struct wslay_event_callbacks {